 According to new research, it may have to do with your cultural biases.
 Or, to be more specific, the instances in which culture matters—and the times it doesn't.

 When does culture influence consumer purchasing decisions?
-This is a complex and under-examined issue recently explored by Donnel Briley of the University of Sydney and Jennifer Aaker, the General Atlantic Professor of Marketing at the Stanford Graduate School of Business.
+This is a complex and under-examined issue recently explored by Donnel Briley of the University of Sydney and Jennifer Aaker, the General Atlantic Professor of Marketing at Stanford GSB.
 Four experiments found that culture-based differences show up when information is processed in a cursory and spontaneous manner.
 So when you passed that roadside billboard, you were likely to be influenced by advertising that appealed to your particular culture.
 But when you had the time to deliberate more — by examining information on the web, for instance — attempts by advertisers to rely on cultural factors tended not to be as successful.

 For example, in a pilot study, Anglo and Asian American students at a California university with an ethnically diverse population were asked to view advertisements for Welch's grape juice.
 Some participants were instructed to give their immediate reactions to the advertisements, while others were told to think more carefully before evaluating the effectiveness of the ads.